 Don’t worry if you haven’t made a trip to Hungary lately to stock up on Sweet Hungarian Paprika; Amazon has a top Hungarian brand available.

 How do you make Hungarian Goulash?

-You make goulash by sautéing the meat and aromatic vegetables together and then simmering it in a tomato broth mixture until the liquid is slightly reduced and thickened and the meat and veggies are nicely tender.
+You make goulash by sautéing the meat and aromatic vegetables and then simmering it in a tomato broth mixture until the liquid is slightly reduced and thickened.
+The meat and veggies are nicely tender.

 Is Goulash a Hungarian Food?